 If we step back to the example above, relevant press coverage can (and will) send interested readers to your site.
 This, in turn, introduces your brand to new audiences who could turn into customers.
 You have also then got the ability to add this traffic to a remarketing list to target across paid media channels to make your referral traffic work that little bit harder.

-How to Check Your Website’s Backlinks
+How to Check Any Website’s Backlinks

 Using Google Search Console to Understand Your Link Profile

 Google Search Console will give you an insight into what your own link profile looks like, but it won’t give any information about your competitors.
-That said, it is a free tool, and you definitely need to know the links which Google sees pointing to your site, even if the insights which you can gain here are a little limited compared to other tools.

-First, head over to Google Search Console and log in.
+To start, head over to Google Search Console and log in.
 Using the left-hand menu, navigate to Legacy tools and reports > Links

 You should then see an overview of your website’s backlink profile under the ‘External links’ heading.